CoLRev-Environment/colrev/docs/source/guides/manual.rst

       gitk
       colrev status

-Using a git `client of your choice <https://git-scm.com/downloads/guis>`_, you can validate the individual changes and the commit report for each version.
+Using git, you can validate the individual changes and the commit report for each version.
 Instructions on how to correct and trace errors are available in the guidelines for the respective step.

 CoLRev also ensures that the git-diffs are readable: